 Sure, you could dip strawberries or bananas or cake into this luscious chocolate fondue.
 You could also consider dunking candied citrus peel.
 Figs–fresh or dried.
 Biscotti.
 Candied ginger.
 Marshmallows.
 Brownies.
 Fresh pineapple.
 Belgian waffles.
 Chunks of fresh coconut.
 Pretzels.
 Dried mango or papaya or apricots.
 Chocolate-chip cookies.
 Graham crackers.
 You get the idea…anything goes.

 - 1 cup heavy cream

-- 1 teaspoon pure vanilla extract
+- 1 teaspoon vanilla extract

 - 1/3 cup hazelnut liqueur

 - 5 ounces hazelnut chocolate coarsely chopped (you could instead use 5 ounces of bittersweet or milk chocolate)

 - 1 pint fresh strawberries hulled, as accompaniment